laws-africa/law-widgets/src/components/gutter/readme.md

 ## Methods

-### `activateNextItem() => Promise<HTMLLaGutterItemElement | undefined>`
+### `activateNextItem() => Promise<HTMLLaGutterItemElement | null>`

 Activates the item logically after the currently active item.
 The activated item's `active` property will be set to true.
 Returns the activated item.
+Or returns null if the number of items are less then 1.
 If there is no currently active active, the top-most item is activated.
 If the currently active item is the bottom-most item in the gutter, then the top-most item will be activated.

 #### Returns

-Type: `Promise<HTMLLaGutterItemElement | undefined>`
+Type: `Promise<HTMLLaGutterItemElement | null>`

-### `activatePrevItem() => Promise<HTMLLaGutterItemElement | undefined>`
+### `activatePrevItem() => Promise<HTMLLaGutterItemElement | null>`

 Activates the item logically before the currently active item.
 The activated item's `active` property will be set to true.
 Returns the activated item.
+Or returns null if the number of items are less then 1.
 If there is no currently active active, the bottom-most item is activated.
 If the currently active item is the bottom-most item in the gutter, then the top-most item will be activated.

 #### Returns

-Type: `Promise<HTMLLaGutterItemElement | undefined>`
+Type: `Promise<HTMLLaGutterItemElement | null>`